 Your Best Screenshot Should Be the First One

 Your first app screenshot should be the most alluring.
 However, don’t cram extra, irrelevant, or too much information into this screenshot.
 It is also best to stay away from complex backgrounds and overwhelming text.
-Example: Here is the app screenshot of Over quickly explaining app benefits to users.
+Example: Here is the app screenshots of SportMe Marathon Trainer:

 Highlight the Best Five Features of Your App